koonix/sxiv-flexipatch/.github/README.md

 ### Changelog:

-2021-06-09 - Added the marks counter, marks border and window title patches
+2021-06-09 - Added the marks counter, marks border, window title and swap bar colors patches

 2021-06-08 - Added the thumb paddings and the libcurl patches